-- 1. record the details of the allegations in Sentral; and - 2. inform Assistant Principal or Principal.
+1. record the details of the allegations in the school based Sentral platform and

+2. inform Student Wellbeing staff member, Assistant Principal or Principal.

 The Principal or Assistant Principal is responsible for investigating allegations of bullying in a timely and sensitive manner.
 To appropriately investigate an allegation of bullying, the Principal or Assistant Principal may: